Root Insurance valuation hits $3.65 billion in latest round led by DST Global and Coatue – TechCrunch

 Drivers download the Rootmobile app and take a test drive that typically lasts two or three weeks.
 Root provides a quote that rewards good driving behavior and allows customers to switch their insurance policy.
 Customers can purchase and manage their policy through the app.

-Root has said its approach allows good drivers to save more than 50 percent on their policies compared to traditional insurance carriers.
+Root has said its approach allows good drivers to save more than 50% on their policies compared to traditional insurance carriers.
 The company uses AI algorithms to adjust risk and sometimes provide discounts.
 For example, a vehicle with an advanced driver assistance system that it deems improves safety might receive further discounts.

 The company’s business model has attracted customers.
 Root wrote more than $187 million in insurance premiums in the first six months of 2019, 824% growth over the same period in 2018.